Emmet Crawford: Apache Wars

 Geronimo headed for Mexico with the cavalry in pursuit, thanks to a border-crossing agreement with Mexico.
 They spent the spring of 1885 in a fruitless attempt at capturing Geronimo.
 After returning to Fort Bowie to refit, Crawford headed out with only Apache scouts, Tom Horn (the civilian chief of scouts), three officers, Lt.
 Marion Maus, Lt.
 Samson L. Faison, and Lt.
 William Shipp, and the surgeon Dr. Davis.
 On December 11, 1885, they crossed the border into Mexico, and according to the border agreement, Crawford stopped to inform the Mexican authorities that they were in pursuit of the hostiles before pushing on into the rugged Sierra Madres.

 The Apache scouts picked up Geronimo's trail and, on January 9, 1886, they located his camp.
 They continued through the night and successfully attacked the next morning.
 Geronimo's band fled, leaving all their stock, provisions and blankets.
 Geronimo sent an old woman to Crawford to talk, and a meeting was set the following morning.

 The next morning started with an attack by Mexican irregular troops under the command of Mauricio Corredor at Teopari, District of Sahuaripa.
-Corredor had shot and killed the Apache, Victorio, six years earlier at the Battle of Tres Castillos (29.91°N 105.82°W).
+Corredor six years earlier was engaged at the Battle of Tres Castillos (29.91°N 105.82°W), where 62 Apache warriors and 16 non-combatants had been killed in that massacre.
 Crawford attempted to get them to stop by waving a white handkerchief, but was shot in the head.
 Dutchy, one of the Apache scouts, pulled the mortally wounded Crawford to safety, and then killed the Mexican who had shot him.
 He also slew the Mexican commander.
 Crawford did not die immediately, but he never regained consciousness.
 On January 13, Lieutenant Maus met with Geronimo and obtained the surrender of some of his band and an agreement that Geronimo would meet with General Crook in two months.
 Maus proceeded to carry the wounded Crawford back to the border, but on January 18, he died.
 His body was buried in the little village of Nacori Chico.
 Crawford's death nearly sparked a second war between the United States and Mexico, but after an official hearing, no further action was taken.

 General Crook did meet with Geronimo as agreed, but Geronimo did not return.
 Crook resigned over the incident and Geronimo was not brought in until September.
 Later, Crook stated his belief that if Crawford had not been killed, he would have been successful in obtaining Geronimo's surrender and ending the Apaches' bloody raids.